Participating in a University Investment

 What tasks does the Office of Investments and Banking handle vs. Accounting Services?

 The Office of Investments and Banking (OIB) oversees all University invested assets and manages the TIP, GIP, CEF, PUF,SIF and RUMINCO pools.
-OIB develops asset allocation strategies, hires and monitors external investment advisers, and directly invests in securities, under the guise of the Board of Regents policies regarding investment of University Funds.
+OIB develops asset allocation strategies, hires and monitors external investment advisers, and directly invests in securities, under the guise of Board of Regents policies regarding investment of University Funds.

 Accounting Services oversees the accounting for all investment accounts.
 They are responsible for setting up all investment accounts, approving all investment transactions on behalf of colleges/departments to include: deposits, withdrawals, and income distribution ChartField String allocations.
 Contact Accounting Services for questions regarding accounting related investment account transactions and reporting.